ENME480/enme480_project/README.md

     The repository has been updated to include updated simulation tools and helper scripts so you'll need to pull the latest version

-    Before doing that take a backup of your current `/src` folder so that you don't accidentally lose access to your previous work.
+    Before doing that, take a backup of your current `/src` folder so that you don't accidentally lose access to your previous work.

     ```bash
     cd
-    mkdir -p backup/week6
+    mkdir -p backup/week13
-    cp -r ~/ENME480_mrc/src/ ~/backup/week12
+    cp -r ~/ENME480_mrc/src/ ~/backup/week13
     ```

     Next, we pull the latest version of the repository